-For Day One, we are given one clue as to the imagined picture of the world before the first day.
+For Day One, our anonymous narrator (who is presumably not yet created) gives us a clue as to the imagined picture of the world before the first day.
 The earth was “welter and waste and darkness over the deep.”
 Welter and waste meaning “emptiness or futility” as part of the intricate rhyming scheme in the opening lines, and it is also located “over the deep.”
 Over what deep?
 How are we to imagine this space?
 In addition to this mysterious spacial recognition, God’s breath hovers over the water, God is presumably not located in the deep, and He also has the capacity for movement, or motion.
-This “hovering” is attached to God’s breath-wind-spirit (ruah) and it denotes a rapid back and forth movement.
+This “hovering” motion is attached to God’s breath-wind-spirit (ruah) and it denotes a rapid back and forth movement.
 It is also worth noting that God also has the capacity for speech.
-The light and the dark are spoken into creation by God, as are many other things.
-In Genesis I, the world is a creative act, an act of mimesis.
+In this case, speech precedes and predates humanity.
+The light and the dark are spoken into existence by God, as are many other things.
+In Genesis I, the world is a creative act, an act of mimesis, by a demiurge.

-Rather than explaining the ultimate origins of the universe, a creation ex nihilo, it is important to recognize that God begins to create.
-He makes an imposition of order on the chaotic elements of life, similar to the taming of Chaos in Hesiod’s Theogony, or also similar to the purpose of Marduk’s battle with Tiamat in the Enuma Elish creation story of ancient Mesopotamia.
+Rather than explaining the ultimate origins of the universe as a creation ex nihilo, it is important to recognize that God begins to create.
+He makes an imposition of order upon the chaotic elements of the cosmos, similar to the taming of Chaos in Hesiod’s Theogony, or the purpose of Marduk’s battle with Tiamat in the Enuma Elish creation story of ancient Mesopotamia.
 In other words, God does not create substance from pure nothingness.

-In other Mesopotamian accounts, as well as in the Greek accounts, the gods are created.
-They have an origin at a particular point in time.
+In other Mesopotamian accounts, as well as in the Greek accounts, the gods are always generated or created at a certain point.
+They have an origination at a particular point in time.
 However in the Hebrew Bible, God simply is.
 He is not created.
 Or at least an account of His creation is not given in the text.

-God conveys human properties.
+From the outset, God demonstrates human properties in his own actions.
 He 1) creates and 2) breathes and 3) speaks and 4) sees.
 All of these activities are brought to us in the past tense because they are not currently happening.
 They are collected recollections from someone else who wrote it down.
 Who was able to give this account?
 Who is the author of the beginning?
-This question presents a problematic paradox for us.
-Tradition places this person squarely in the mind of God who gives this strange account to Moses, however this account of origins is foreign to us.
-Time, space, and language and morality all appear to predate this strange cosmology.
+This question presents a problem for us.
+Tradition places this person squarely in the mind of God who gives this strange account of origins to Moses, however an unlikely account of origins is still foreign to us.
+We must rely on testimony and then accept it as divine revelation if it is to be believed at all.
+Time, space, language, and morality all appear to predate this strange cosmology.
 We are not given any textual evidence as to its authorship.

-To delineate things, to create a divide between lightness and darkness, God speaks.
+To delineate things –by creating a divide between lightness and darkness– God speaks.
 His speech is primal.
 His speech is what brings order to the chaotic elements around Him.
 Before dividing the light from darkness, God sees the light, and sees that it is good.
 Here, we are given a rare glimpse into the mind of God and also His purpose of creation.
 He notices a moral component to his creation.
-In order for His work not to be thrown back into chaos, he must create something good.
+In order for His work not to be thrown back into chaos, he must create something that is good.
 Order is good, chaos is not good.
-And the good is prefaced above the darkness, though we are given no acknowledgement of the moral status of darkness.
+And the good is placed in a superior position to the darkness, though we are given no acknowledgement of the moral status of darkness.

 On day one, God provides two names: light becomes Day, and darkness becomes Night.
 Does this imply that Day is good since it is an extension of light?
-The text does not supply this information.
-After God’s first moment speaking light into being every other day begins with “And…” The continuation is always continued in a conjunction.
+The text does not supply an answer.
+After God’s first moment speaking light into being, every other day begins with “And…” The continuation is always continued in a conjunction.
 Curiously, we have the ability to measure time, such as days, without the sun and moon which are not introduced until day four.